prezly/slate/packages/slate-lists/README.md

 interface ListNode {
     children: ListItemNode[];
-    type: 'bulleted-list' | 'numbered-list'; // see ListsOptions to customize this }
+    type: 'bulleted-list' | 'numbered-list'; // see ListsSchema to customize this }

 interface ListItemNode {